benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/4-Capacity/_index.en.md

 ```
 ![Drag GetItem to designer](../images/se-mod1-capacity3.png)

 3. Choose the *Output* tab.
-Here, you will modify the state's output to include the result from the DynamoDB query:
+Here, you will modify the state's output to include the result from the SDK call:
 - Check the box *Add original input to output using ResultPath*.
 - Ensure *Combine original input with result* is selected in the dropdown, then enter `$.isCapacityAvailable` in the value textbox.